 3. Accountability for Onward Transfers

-Amneal will not transfer personal information from or concerning individuals in the EEA and Switzerland to third parties unless such third parties have entered into a written agreement with Amneal requiring that the third party provide at least the same level of privacy protection as is required by the relevant principles of the Privacy Shield.
+Amneal will not transfer personal information from or concerning individuals in the EEA to third parties unless such third parties have entered into a written agreement with Amneal requiring that the third party provide at least the same level of privacy protection as is required by the relevant principles of the Privacy Shield.
 Amneal will only transfer data to its agents, resellers or third-party service providers who need the information in order to provide services or to perform activities on behalf of Amneal.
 The third parties that now or in the future may receive personal information provide services to or on behalf of Amneal, including without limitation: clinical research, direct marketing assistance, distributors/resellers, data storage, hosting services, and sales support.
 Amneal does not share data with third parties who are not providing services to or on behalf of Amneal.

 In certain situations, we may be required to disclose personal data in response to legal or regulatory requests by government authorities or agencies, including to meet national security or law enforcement requirements.

-In cases of damages resulting from onward transfers to third parties of data of EEA and/or Swiss individuals transferred pursuant to the Privacy Shield, Amneal is potentially liable, unless Amneal proves that it is not responsible for the event giving rise to the damage.
-Amneal may provide personal data from clinical trials conducted in the EEA and Switzerland to regulators in the United States and other countries for regulatory and supervision purposes.
+In cases of damages resulting from onward transfers to third parties of data of EEA individuals transferred pursuant to the Privacy Shield, Amneal is potentially liable, unless Amneal proves that it is not responsible for the event giving rise to the damage.
+Amneal may provide personal data from clinical trials conducted in the EEA to regulators in the United States and other countries for regulatory and supervision purposes.

 5. Product Safety and Efficacy Monitoring